MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - [Azure Service Fabric](https://azure.microsoft.com/services/service-fabric/)
 - [Azure Red Hat OpenShift](https://azure.microsoft.com/services/openshift/)

 There are advantages and disadvantages associated with each of these Azure container platforms which should be analyzed in the context of business requirements to inform an optimal technical choice; each platform serves an optimal choice for certain scenarios.
-However, given the principles underpinning the  design methodology strive to optimize reliability, scalability, and performance, it'sstrongly recommended to prioritize the use of Azure Kubernetes Service.
+However, given the principles underpinning the  design methodology strive to optimize reliability, scalability, and performance, it's strongly recommended to prioritize the use of Azure Kubernetes Service.

 Azure Kubernetes Service (AKS) is Microsoft Azure's native managed Kubernetes service which allows for rapid Kubernetes cluster provisioning without complex cluster administration activities, and enhances standard Kubernetes with a rich feature set that includes advanced networking and identity capabilities.